8 Best Acoustic Guitar Reviews – Diamonds in the Rough

 *Displayed values are prior to the Gearank Algorithm’s adjustments it makes when evaluating the source.

-Things to Consider When Buying an Acoustic Guitar
+Things to Consider When Buying the Best Accoustic Guitars

-Note that there are some manufacturers who utilize composite non-wood materials on their guitar and do so quite successfully, but they usually are used for stage ready acoustic-electric models, or for travel guitars.
+Note that there are some manufacturers who utilize composite non-wood materials on their acoustic guitars and do so quite successfully, but they are usually used for stage-ready acoustic-electric models or for travel guitars.
 Even high-end manufacturers are now using composite wood in places like the fretboard.

 Here are some of the most commonly used tonewoods:

-One of the most popular tonewoods for the top of an acoustic guitar and is generally considered to have an 'all round' tone without being overly bright, warm or bassy.
+• Spruce: One of the most popular tonewoods for the top of an acoustic guitar, it is generally considered to have an ‘all-round’ tone without being overly bright, warm, or bassy.
 Spruce tends to go well with most other types of wood that may be used on the rest of the guitar.

-This is a less dense wood than Spruce so it tends to have less sustain and projection while sounding warmer.
-It's often found on guitars that are designed for Fingerstyle players.
+• Cedar: This is a less dense wood than Spruce so it tends to have less sustain and projection while sounding warmer.
+It’s often found on acoustic guitars that are designed for Fingerstyle players.

-Mahogany is a dense wood that lends itself to a warm tone that projects very well.
-It was traditionally used mainly on the back and sides of a guitar, however in the last few years it has become a very popular wood used to build an entire guitar - in fact many all-mahogany guitars are now rated more highly than their traditional counterparts.
+• Mahogany: Mahogany is a dense wood that lends itself to a warm tone that projects very well.
+It was traditionally used mainly on the back and sides of a guitar; however, in the last few years it has become a very popular wood used to build an entire guitar—in fact, many all-mahogany acoustic guitars are now rated more highly than their traditional counterparts.

-Sapele is becoming a popular choice these days.
-It's a bit denser than Mahogany and produces a slightly brighter sound.
-Taylor says it adds "top end shimmer" to the guitars they use it on.
+• Sapele: Sapele is becoming a popular choice these days.
+It’s a bit denser than Mahogany and produces a slightly brighter sound.
+Taylor says it adds “top-end shimmer” to the acoustic guitars they use it on.

-This is a very hard and dense wood and is most often used on the back and sides but you will occasionally find it used as a top wood.
-It has great projection but tends to emphasize the mid frequencies too much for many people's taste as a top wood.
+• Maple: This is a very hard and dense wood and is most often used on the back and sides, but you will occasionally find it used as a top wood.
+It has great projection but tends to emphasize the mid frequencies too much for many people’s taste as a top wood.

-Also known as Hawaiian Koa because it's a native Hawaiian species.
-It's a dense hardwood which emphasizes the mid to high overtones and as it ages it tends to 'open up' adding warmth to the mid range.
-It's mainly found on high-end guitars due to its high cost.
+• Koa: Also known as Hawaiian Koa because it’s a native Hawaiian species.
+It’s a dense hardwood that emphasizes the mid-to-high overtones, and as it ages, it tends to ‘open up’, adding warmth to the mid-range.
+It’s mainly found on high-end acoustic guitars due to its high cost.

 Shape and Size